-Below are updates to the York Sub-region needs identified during the first cycle of Regional Planning:
+Below updates to this region needs were identified during the first cycle of Regional Planning:

-• Load Security on V71P/V75P - Parkway to Claireville
+• Load Security On V71P/V75P - Parkway to Claireville

-In the first planning cycle, the Study Team recommended the installation of in-line switches at the Vaughan MTS #1 junction in order to improve the capability of the system to restore load in the event that both 230 kV circuits V71P/V75P are lost (700MW at summer peak loading).
-Though this will improve load restoration, this does not address the load security need on V71P/V75P.
+In the first planning cycle, the Technical Working Group recommended the installation of inline switches at the Vaughan MTS #1 junction in order to improve the capability of the system to restore load in the event that both 230 kV circuits V71P/V75P are lost (700MW at summer peak loading).
+Although this will improve load restoration, this does not address the load security need on V71P/V75P.

-During the second cycle the Study Team accepted that the load security criteria is not met, but agrees that no further action is required at this time since the switches permit quick restoration of the load.
+During the second cycle the Technical Working Group accepted that the load security criteria is not met, but agrees that no further action is required at this time since the switches permit quick restoration of the load.
 Hydro One completed this project in 2018.